-MLA has identified food safety as a significant factor in beef consumption in Korea, where in the first four months of 2001 beef consumption declined by 9% to 117,000 tonnes.
-This has been directly attributed to Korean consumer concerns regarding BSE and FMD in Europe and the weaker Korean economy.
-Similarly, the BSE scare in Europe caused a 27% drop in beef consumption across the European Union in the last quarter of 2000.
-Likewise the occurrence of FMD in the beef exporting countries of Argentina, Uruguay and Brazil in 2001 will have an impact of beef markets and therefore mask to some extent the impact of the US cattle cycle upon the Australian beef industry.
+MLA (2001a) identified food safety as a significant factor in beef consumption in Korea, where in the first four months of 2001 beef consumption declined by 9% to 117,000 tonnes.
+This has been directly attributed to Korean consumer concerns regarding BSE and FMD in Europe and the weaker Korean economy (MLA 2001a).
+Similarly, the BSE scare in Europe caused a 27% drop in beef consumption across the European Union in the last quarter of 2000 (MLA 2002).
+Likewise the occurrence of FMD in the beef exporting countries of Argentina, Uruguay and Brazil in 2001 (MLA 2001a) will have an impact on beef markets and therefore mask to some extent the impact of the US cattle cycle upon the Australian beef industry.

-Exchange rates
+Exchange Rates

 Various industry analysts have highlighted the advantage of a low Australian dollar against the currencies of our major beef export destinations.
 For example between 1996 and 2001 the Australian dollar depreciated against the US dollar by approximately 30%.
-Against the backdrop of a 30% rise in US domestic beef prices, the consequence of the exchange rate change was that Australian cow prices increased by approximately 80% on a c/kg dressed weight basis to late 2001.
+Against the backdrop of a 30% rise in US domestic beef prices, the consequence of the exchange rate change was that Australian cow prices increased by approximately 80% on a c/kg dressed weight basis to late 2001 (MLA 2001).
 As another example, in 2000 the Australian dollar depreciated 15% against the yen making Australian beef very competitive in Japan.
-Exports to this destination rose 4% in 2000 while the value of beef exports to Japan were

-12% higher than in 1999.
+Exports to this destination rose 4% in 2000 while the value of beef exports to Japan were 12% higher than in 1999 (Riley et al. 2001).
 This depreciation against the yen continued into 2001.
-The following graph highlights the impact of a depreciating Australian dollar against the US dollar and the corresponding value of beef cows in terms of Australian saleyard prices.
-The same effect is shown in Figure 3, where the influence of the exchange rate has clearly been to exacerbate the rises and falls in cattle prices in Australia compared to what has happened in the US market.
+The following graphs highlight the impact of a depreciating Australian dollar against the US dollar and the Japanese yen and the corresponding value of beef cows and steers in terms of Australian saleyard prices.
+The same effect is shown in Figure 8, where the influence of the exchange rate has clearly been to exacerbate the rises and falls in cattle prices in Australia compared to what has

-Figure 4.
-The relationships between Australian exchange rates and Australian cattle saleyard prices.
+Figure 9.
+The inverse relationship between Australian exchange rates (Australian:US and Australian:Japanese) and Australian cattle saleyard prices.